Lectric XPeak Review

 Range

 These fat-tire bikes have more drag and resistance than bikes with narrower tires and more air pressure, which means they consume more watts per mile.
-The XPeak's 672Wh battery is smaller than those found on other fat tire bikes like the Ride1Up Rift and Aventon Aventure.2, which results in less range.
+The XPeak's 672Wh battery is smaller than those found on other fat tire bikes like the Aventon Aventure.2, which results in less range.
 The XPeak eeked out 24.6 miles and almost 1600 feet of elevation gain on our range test course, and while it bested the Blix Ultra.
 Of course, our range test involves no pedaling at all, which means anyone contributing some pedal strokes could get a bit further.
 Only you will know if this is enough range for the adventures you want, but pedaling the bike with a dead battery should be avoided, especially in hilly terrain.

 We conduct range testing on the same course and a rider of the exact same weight.
 When our rider is less than our testing weight, pounds are added to a backpack to even the playing field.
 We ride a course with gently rolling hills over a range of surfaces, most of it paved.
 We always start with a battery at full charge and tires pumped to the maximum recommended pressure.
 We ride the bikes in the highest PAS setting, which affects the throttle on Lectric bikes, and Lectic claims this bike would have a range of only 12 miles in this setting, so while the XPeak may have fallen short of our other fat tire bikes, it exceeds the stated range.